Isidro Gomá y Tomás: Cardinalate

 In 1938, when it was evident that the Nationalists had the upper hand in the war, Gomá made it clear that reconciliation was not forthcoming and contributed to the fervor of White Terror: "Indeed, it is necessary to end the war.
 But do not let it end with a compromise, with an agreement nor with reconciliation.
 It is necessary to take hostilities to the point of achieving victory at the point of a sword.
 Let the reds surrender, since they have been beaten.
 There is no pacification possible other than through arms.
 In order to organise peace within a Christian constitution it is vital to uproot all the rot of secular legislation".

-Gomá's fiery preaching, exhortations to massacre the "Reds" and repeated benedictions of Franco's guns and tanks were heavily opposed by the French Catholic writer Georges Bernanos, who was a right-wing sympathiser, in his book "Les grands cimetières sous la lune" (The Great Graveyards under the Moonlight), a first-hand account, with pamphletary overtones, of the war that he witnessed in the Balearic island of Mallorca.

 Antony Beevor, a British writer claimed: Cardinal Gomá stated that 'Jews and Masons poisoned the national soul with absurd doctrine'...
 A few brave priests put their lives at risk by criticizing nationalist atrocities, but the majority of the clergy in nationalist areas revelled in their new-found power and the increased size of their congregations.
 Anyone who did not attend Mass faithfully was likely to be suspected of 'red' tendencies.
 Entrepreneurs made a great money selling religious symbols....
 It was reminiscent of the way the Inquisition's persecutions of Jews and Moors helped make pork such an important part of the Spanish diet.